 Get to glugging!

 Whew, that was a lot!
 Looking for the TL;DR?
-Here's the quick breakdown of diet and acne.
+Here's a quick breakdown of diet and acne.

 Inflammation also contributes to your breakouts, showing up to make them extra red and swollen.
-It can get even worse if you overindulge on certain inflammation-causing foods.
+It can get even worse if you overindulge in certain inflammation-causing foods.